More emergency Sudan talks as calls mount for UK nationals to be rescued

 “I do want the Government to do everything it can at pace to help them get out of that difficult situation.”

+“We must use our influence to speak to both sides, making it very clear that there needs to be a 12-hour ceasefire so we can get our people out,” the senior Tory MP told the BBC’s World At One programme.

+He said the UK must not “abandon” its nationals as the threat picture in Sudan is “deteriorating rapidly”.

-Alicia Kearns, Tory chairwoman of the Commons Foreign Affairs Committee, called for the focus to shift to getting UK civilians out “because there is no imminent sign of a ceasefire”.
+Alicia Kearns, Tory chairwoman of the Commons Foreign Affairs Committee, warned “there is no imminent sign of a ceasefire”.

 When it was put to her that one person claimed to have received only two computer-generated text messages from the UK Government telling him to stay inside, Ms Kearns said: “So that would suggest that no lessons have been learned since Afghanistan, and I have urged the Government to make sure they are communicating regularly with British nationals.”